-Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
+Any unused Cell, Tissue and Gene Therapy Product (CTGTP) or waste material should be disposed of in accordance with local requirements.

 Temporary vector shedding of Zolgensma occurs primarily through body waste.
 Advise caregivers on the proper handling of patient feces: